buildkite/docs/pages/pipelines/managing_log_output.md

         ]
     }
     ```

+    >📘
+    > Folder structure and file format will be as follow: {BUILDKITE_PIPELINE_ID}/{BUILDKITE_BUILD_ID}/{BUILDKITE_JOB_ID}.log.
+This file format and folder structure is currently not customisable.

+    > 🚧 Log Retention
+    > After build logs are archived to customer's S3 buckets, Buildkite won't retain a copy of those logs internally.

 3. Reach out to [support@buildkite.com](mailto:support@buildkite.com) and provide the address of your Amazon S3 bucket.
 The Buildkite engineering team will continue the configuration to complete the setup.